 At Silver Lake College, you can get your master’s degree in music education by putting in just two weeks of coursework for four summers.

 Note: If you’re interested in learning more about the Kodály Summer Graduate Music Program you can request more information here.

-So as you approach the holidays this year and try to nail down a new set of resolutions, consider the following benefits of Silver Lake College’s summer graduate music program.
+So as you make your way through the new year and try to nail down a new set of resolutions, consider the following benefits of Silver Lake College’s Kodály Summer Graduate Music Program.